chrisnoonan98675/site/_drafts/xl-deploy/how-to/configure-satellite-in-xl-deploy.markdown

 ## Configure the ping timeout

-To configure the ping timeout while reaching a satellite, adjust the setting `satellite.timeout.ping` in `conf/satellite.conf`:
+To configure the ping timeout while reaching a satellite, change the `satellite.timeout.ping` property in `conf/satellite.conf`:

     satellite {
       timeout {